Pronovix/WalkHub/sites/all/modules/contrib/metatag/README.txt

 * Integrates with Devel_Generate, part of the Devel module, to automatically generate meta tags for generated nodes, via the Metatag:Devel submodule.

-* Integrates with Workbench Moderation v1 allowing meta tags on nodes to be managed through the workflow process.
+* Integrates with Workbench Moderation (both v1 and v2) allowing meta tags on nodes to be managed through the workflow process.

+* The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.

+* Several advanced options may be controlled via the Advanced Settings page.

 Configuration